Multi-task learning: Task grouping and overlap

 Within the MTL paradigm, information can be shared across some or all of the tasks.
 Depending on the structure of task relatedness, one may want to share information selectively across the tasks.
 For example, tasks may be grouped or exist in a hierarchy, or be related according to some general metric.
 Suppose, as developed more formally below, that the parameter vector modeling each task is a linear combination of some underlying basis.
 Similarity in terms of this basis can indicate the relatedness of the tasks.
 For example, with sparsity, overlap of nonzero coefficients across tasks indicates commonality.
 A task grouping then corresponds to those tasks lying in a subspace generated by some subset of basis elements, where tasks in different groups may be disjoint or overlap arbitrarily in terms of their bases.
 Task relatedness can be imposed a priori or learned from the data.
 Hierarchical task relatedness can also be exploited implicitly without assuming a priori knowledge or learning relations explicitly.
 For example, the explicit learning of sample relevance across tasks can be done to guarantee the effectiveness of joint learning across multiple domains.

-Exploiting unrelated tasks
+Exploiting unrelated tasks: Auxiliary learning

-One can attempt learning a group of principal tasks using a group of auxiliary tasks, unrelated to the principal ones.
-In many applications, joint learning of unrelated tasks which use the same input data can be beneficial.
+In auxiliary learning, one attempts learning a group of principal tasks using a group of auxiliary tasks, unrelated to the principal ones.
+With the right unrelated tasks, joint learning of unrelated tasks which use the same input data have been shown to be beneficial, and provide significant improvement over standard MTL.
 The reason is that prior knowledge about task relatedness can lead to sparser and more informative representations for each task grouping, essentially by screening out idiosyncrasies of the data distribution.
-Novel methods which builds on a prior multitask methodology by favoring a shared low-dimensional representation within each task grouping have been proposed.
-The programmer can impose a penalty on tasks from different groups which encourages the two representations to be orthogonal.
-Experiments on synthetic and real data have indicated that incorporating unrelated tasks can result in significant improvements over standard multi-task learning methods.
+It has been proposed to build on a prior multitask methodology by favoring a shared low-dimensional representation within each task grouping, and imposing a penalty on tasks from different groups which encourages the two representations to be orthogonal.

+Learning with auxiliary unrelated tasks poses two major challenges: Finding useful auxiliary tasks and combining losses of all tasks in a useful way.
+Some methods can learn these from data together with the training process, and combine tasks efficiently.